Mdhesari/design-patterns/Readme.md

 ---

 so now we created a bridge in our application between Color class and Shape class, where shape class injects color class and use them.

+### Template Method (structural)

+This is like strategy pattern except in its granularity, and states that whenever there are reusable methods and properties in your classes you should use abstract class as a base class.

+    "Template Method uses inheritance to vary part of an algorithm.
+Strategy uses delegation to vary the entire algorithm."

+    "we define a structure for out similar classes so as to let them extend the class and override their own methodology."